- READ FIRST!

 D) Ladder Line from antenna feedpoint to a balun located outside the shack and fed with coax (short as possible and low loss) in to the unbalanced ATU in the shack.

-Because the feed line transforms the feedpoint impedance, the length variation will change the impedance presented to the ATU.
-Therefore, it is a good idea to use the "taboo length" table (below) if one is using a typical commercially available ATU.
-If one is building his/her own ATU, then it is possible to design an ATU that can resolve the wide range of impedances presented by the feed line.
-Keep in mind that system efficiency is a function of keeping a low swr (1:1 match) on any coax used in the system.
-If that is not possible, then keep the coax run (with high swr) as short as possible and use extremely low loss ladder line as much as possible.
-This will make the system losses as low as possible and thus a bigger signal!
+Because the feed line transforms the antenna feed point impedance (due to high swr on the line), the length variation will change the impedance significantly (see "Feedline Length Modeling" tab at top of store page) presented to the ATU.
+If one is building his/her own ATU, then it is possible to design an ATU that can resolve a wider range of impedances presented by the feed line.
+Keep in mind that system efficiency is a function of keeping a low swr (1:1 match) on any coax used in the system and a "Balanced" ATU (not a T network ATU with a balun on the output).
+I prefer to keep the Ladder Line as short as possible in order to eliminate radical impedances presented to the ATU!
+All this will make the system losses as low as possible and thus a bigger signal!

 I look forward to having a QSO with you on the air!
 Best 73's, Gary K7EMF